History of Laser Vision Correction

 The second iteration tried to identify any possible deviations in the corneal curvature by measuring several points on the cornea, whether the surface of the cornea was even or uneven.
 The laser then reshaped the cornea into a more even curvature, which resulted in a much improved correction.

-The third iteration was introduced fairly recently and is being used at Optimed.
+The third iteration was introduced fairly recently and is being used at Optimed Eye and Laser Clinic.
 A highly accurate wavefront analyser measures the actual deviation on 800 individual points on a cornea.
 Complex software algorithms then calculate the exact amout of tissue that has to be removed at each of those 800 points and passes this information to the laser, which then applies the precise correction to each of those points.
 The result is a permanent and fully-customized correction for each eye.
 With this state-of-the-art technology, the days of 'one-size-fits-all' are forever gone!

 Many different variations of laser treatment have been developed, each with its unique characteristics, advantages and disadvantages.
 Examples that are described in this website include PRKPRK is one of the laser treatment options to restore vision by permanently reshaping the cornea with an Excimer Laser.
 See Laser Vision – PRK., LasikLasik is one of several types of laser treatments to permanently correct refractive errors of the eye.
 See Laser Vision – Introduction to Laser Treatment., SmileSmile is the latest and most modern laser technique to restore vision by permanently reshaping the cornea with a femtosecond laser.
 See Laser Vision – RELEx - Smile. and variations on each of those themes.
 Since many different variables enter the equation, the procedure chosen for each eye will only be decided after a thorough examination.